bmaltais/kohya_ss/README.md

     - Added extension specification for caption files (caption_extention).
     - Added support for images with .webp extension.
     - Added a function that allows captions to learning images and regularized images.
+* 11/27 (v11) update:
+    - DiffUsers 0.9.0 is required.
+Update as `pip install -U diffusers[torch]==0.9.0` in the virtual environment.
+    - The way captions are handled in DreamBooth has changed.
+When a caption file existed, the file's caption was added to the folder caption until v10, but from v11 it is only the file's caption.
+Please be careful.
+    - Fixed a bug where prior_loss_weight was applied to learning images.
+We apologize for the inconvenience.
+    - Compatible with Stable Diffusion v2.0.
+Add the --v2 option.
+If you are using 768-v-ema.ckpt or stable-diffusion-2 instead of stable-diffusion-v2-base, add --v_parameterization as well.
+Learn more about other options.
+    - Added options related to the learning rate scheduler.
+    - You can download and use DiffUsers models directly from Hugging Face.
+In addition, DiffUsers models can be saved during training.